Travis Van Winkle: Early life

 Van Winkle was born in Victorville, California, the middle of three children of Sally (née Fitzgerald) and Charles Van Winkle.
 When he was two years old, his family moved to Oscoda, Michigan.
 When he was eight, his family moved again to Peachtree City, Georgia, where he graduated from McIntosh High School and attended the University of West Georgia but did not graduate, leaving at age 20 to pursue his acting endeavors in Hollywood.
 He is a member of the Baháʼí Faith.

 Career

 Van Winkle made his television debut in a December 2004 episode of the Fox sitcom Quintuplets, and has since appeared in shows such as That's So Raven, Malcolm in the Middle, The O.C., and 7th Heaven.
 His film credits include one of the leads in Fox's Meet the Spartans, David R. Ellis's film Asylum, Universal's Accepted and Michael Bay's Transformers.
-While he has modeled for Abercrombie & Fitch shot by Bruce Weber, Van Winkle appeared in New Line/Paramount's 2009 reboot of Friday the 13th (another Bay production) as Trent Sutton.
+While he has modeled for Abercrombie & Fitch shot by Bruce Weber, Van Winkle reprised the role of Trent DeMarco from Transformers in New Line/Paramount's 2009 reboot of Friday the 13th (another Bay production).
 He also appeared in Julianne Hough's 2008 music video for "That Song in My Head".